hyperswine/hyperswine.github.io/_posts/2022-02-03-dr-stone-whyman-thoughts.md

 # Whyman = Not a person, Not a thing, But a concept.
 Maybe the something to do with the nature of the Moon and Life?
 So here's a philosophical take on Whyman's identity.

+Perhaps whyman is a manifestation of human desires that seeks to treat humans of their "illness" of being fragile and their desire to recieve quick and simple answers.

-## My Hypothesis, Whyman is the indeed the endgame boss and a manifestation of Human desires in the form of the Moon
+# My Hypothesis: Whyman is the indeed the endgame boss and a manifestation of Human desires that involves the Moon, Humanity and Science
+That means Whyman can still be a physical thing, like a person or device.
+But I believe his physical identity is less meaningful than what he represents.